Educational Support Services Staff Bios

 Jenn Guerrero, English Learner Coordinator, had her passion for working with english learners (ELs) and their families first ignited when she began her career in education as a teacher in the Oakland Unified School District.
 She then taught in the Roseland School District and served as a principal for Sonoma County Migrant Education summer programs.
 As the the English Learner Coordinator, she works closely with K-12 teachers and administrators to support high-quality instruction for English Learners.
 She firmly believes in the limitless potential of every child and works with schools to design learning environments and leverage instructional strategies that allow this potential to be realized.

 Jenn enjoys running and loves going on outdoor adventures with her husband and two small children.

-Dr. Sarah Lundy, Director of Teacher Development, believes that learning occurs most often and most powerfully through relationships.
+Dr. Sarah Lundy, Director of Continuous Improvement (Teacher Development), believes that learning occurs most often and most powerfully through relationships.
 Her work focuses on cultivating networks of teacher leaders within and between schools that nourish and sustain healthy mindsets, robust instructional practices, and the learning cultures of both classrooms and schools.
 Sarah’s interest in developing teacher leadership and teaching networks evolved from over a decade of classroom teaching experience in Tucson, Arizona, and Portland.
 Before coming to SCOE, Sarah taught teacher candidates and graduate students as a faculty member of Portland State’s Graduate School of Education and worked as a teaching and research fellow for The Choices Program for the 21st Century at Brown University.
 Sarah holds a B.A. in International Relations from Gonzaga University, a M.A. in Political Science from the University of Arizona and an Ed.D. in Educational Leadership & Policy from Portland State University.

 Away from work, Sarah spends her time re-learning how to learn about the world from her three young children and her eight nieces and nephews.